 People are unbanked for many reasons including: lack of understanding about the United States banking system and expectations for having a bank account, past negative banking experience in the United States or in their homeland, lack of appropriate identification and/or documentation needed to open a bank account, unstable living situation, and cultural conflict including bank practices that vary with personal beliefs.

 The most common groups of unbanked people in the United States include low income individuals and families, those who are less educated, female-headed households, young adults, families living in rural communities as well as select urban areas, and immigrants.
-It is estimated that African Americans are 4 times more likely to be unbanked that European Americans.
+It is estimated that African Americans are four times more likely to be unbanked that European Americans.
 The unbanked population also includes the "formerly banked" who have negative credit histories that prevent them from opening financial accounts.

 Although there continues to be opportunities to pay cash only for goods and services, handling payments through a bank account provides a gateway for households to enter the financial mainstream and become owners of financial assets.
 Research indicates that those who own bank accounts are more likely to own other assets including accounts related to savings, credit, and insurance.
 Those without financial accounts are less likely to own a home and a car.
 Consumers without a relationship with a mainstream financial institution also pay high transaction fees for services such as check cashing.